jielin1234/opsprod/README.md

       protocol: TCP
 ```

 Create a `ingress.yaml` file.
-(To allow traffic to access our gateway endpoint)
+(To allow traffic to access our backend endpoint)
 ```
 vim ingress.yaml
 ```